julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--getVotesValidUnderConstraintGenerator.md

 public Election->getVotesValidUnderConstraintGenerator ( [array|string|null $tags = null , bool $with = true] ): Generator
 ```

 Same as Election::getVotesList, filter out vote invalid under constraint.
-But Return a PHP generator object.
+But returns a PHP generator object.
-Usefull if your work on very large election with an external DataHandler, because it's will not using large memory amount.
+Useful if you work on very large elections with an external DataHandler, because it will not use large amounts of memory.

 #### **tags:** *`array|string|null`*